affinidi/affinidi-tdk/clients/dart/iota_client/doc/DefaultApi.md

 > ListLoggedConsentsOK listLoggedConsents(configurationId, userId, limit, exclusiveStartKey)

-returns a list of logged consents for the project
+Lists all the logged consents for a project.

 ### Example